 This one-day workshop introduces indigo dyeing through a historically grounded overview of indigo vats and hands-on observation of the dye’s oxidation process.
-Participants will explore resist methods inspired by Japanese shibori and West African traditions and leave with a hand-dyed textile.
+Participants will explore resist methods inspired by Japanese shibori and West African traditions and leave with a hand-dyed fabric.

 The Art & Science of Indigo